azzgo/a-realworld-impl/README.md

 - [x] A Testing enviroment (include pact test between web and server) setup
 - [x] intercept user when not login in authenticated endpoints
 - [ ] tech debt: if controller not defined rest mapping, Springboot will return 401 not 404 HTTP status
+- [ ] handle the token invalid case redirect to login page

 ### Business Features